-The most profound source of our insecurities and our most penetrating fears originate in death and dying.
-Death is the natural outcome of aging.
-It is often an unpopular and unwelcome topic of conversation; we sometimes avoid discussions of death because it feels depressing, uncomfortable, and sad.
-We have developed a potent arsenal of avoidance strategies, and we circumvent an authentic, meaningful, and personal exploration of death and dying.
+We have developed an arsenal of avoidance strategies, and we circumvent an authentic, meaningful, and personal exploration of death and dying.
 As a result, we lose a powerful source of personal enrichment, inspiration, and opportunity in life.

 To continually transfigure the faces of your own death, ensures that, at the end of your life, your physical death will be no stranger, robbing you against your will of the life you have had; you will know its face intimately.
 Since you have overcome your fear, your death will be a meeting with a life-long friend from the deepest side of your own nature.

 The heart of O’Donohue’s message about death is captured in the beautiful phrase, “your death will be a meeting with a life-long friend from the deepest side of your own nature.”
-This is a wonderful insight.
-Meeting death as a lifelong friend, an Anam Cara, is the solution to Marilyn Hadad’s criticism, “The individual no longer had the identity of his or her own death.”
-It is also a remedy to Philippe Aries criticism of the twentieth century’s preference for an “invisible death” in which death is clinically presented as nothing more than a perceived failure of medical science.
+It offers a solution to Aries Invisible Death in which, “The individual no longer had the identity of his or her own death.”